 Proactive Measures to Prolong the Life of the Smith Bridge

-As part of its effort to prolong the life of the Smith Bridge, MD Council has enacted weight restrictions for certain vehicle types.
+As part of its effort to prolong the life of the Smith Bridge, MD Council has enacted temporary weight restrictions for certain vehicle types.
 Signage has been installed along 9th Street and the Old Smith Highway indicating the maximum gross vehicle weight (GVW) allowed per truck type.

 Crossing the Smith Bridge in a vehicle that exceeds these weight limits can damage both the bridge and your vehicle, meaning you or other bridge users may not be able to cross safely.
 If your vehicle damages a bridge, you may be held liable for the cost of repairs.